 - Difficult setup: Compared to other enterprise networking portfolios, VMware’s networking tools require real expertise to set up.

 The networking market is incredibly complicated and confusing.
 Dozens of vendors compete for mind share and market share.
 Adding to the challenge: every organization has different requirements and each solution approaches the task of networking in different ways.
 As SDN becomes more popular, this adds to the decision-making process.
 In some cases, differences among vendors, products, and approaches are subtle—yet exceptionally important.
 Here are five key things to consider when making a selection:

 The cheapest solution isn’t necessarily the best, of course.
 Your goal should be to understand switching costs and find the sweet spot on the return on investment (ROI) curve.
 What tradeoffs are you willing to make to save money?
 Which features and capabilities are non-negotiable?
-How do the economics play out over years?
 Which solution can unlock the connectivity you require to be an innovator or disruptor?